dani-z/dani-z/README.md

 ### What I do
 I am a senior software engineer specialised on React and React Native.

-At the moment I'm working with @Secret-Spa
+At the moment I'm working with @secret-spa

 Have an idea and need help building it?
 Shot me an email at hello@dzaremba.com and we can chat